 The major excretion path of the conjugate is through the kidneys, with about 10% in the feces.
-Morphine is also eliminated by the kidneys, 2 to 12% being excreted unchanged in the urine.
-Terminal half-life is commonly reported to vary from 1.5 to 4.5 hours, although the longer half-lives were obtained when morphine levels were monitored over protracted periods with very sensitive radioimmunoassay methods.
-The accepted elimination half-life in normal subjects is 1.5 to 2 hours.
+Morphine sulfate is also eliminated by the kidneys, 2 to 12% being excreted unchanged in the urine.
+The terminal half-life in normal patients is 1.5 to 2.0 hours.

-Specific Populations
+Special Populations